Special Educational Needs & Disabilities

-Most children will find some thing difficult at some point at school and may need extra help, but for some children, difficulties are prolonged or more significant, causing a barrier to their learning.
-If your child findslearning difficult, you may wonder if they have special educational needs.
-You will want to discuss this with your child's teacher , who will be able to suggest ways to help your child.
+Many children will, at some point, find something difficult at school and may need extra help, but for some children, difficulties are prolonged or more significant, causing a barrier to their learning.
+If your child finds learning difficult, you may wonder if they have special educational needs.
+In the first instance, you can discuss your concerns with your child's class teacher, who may be able to suggest ways to further support your child.

 A few children have more severe difficulties and the school may wish to involve other agencies.
 At all stages, parents are involved.
 You will be invited to meetings to discuss how we can work together to support your child and to discuss their progress.
 More detailed information is in our policy below.